 For instance, check out The Axis Theater Company, an immersive theatrical experience that utilizes technological components to elevate story.

-See what’s going on at Theater For A New Audience, or Labyrinth for high quality work.More Info (click to expand)
+See what’s going on at Theater For A New Audience, or Labyrinth for high quality work.More Info (click to show all)

 12. Have a beer on the Hudson